AdobeDocs/experience-platform.en/help/xdm/ui/resources/data-types.md

 ![](../../images/ui/resources/data-types/data-type-properties.png)

-Skip ahead to the [next section](#add-fields) to start adding fields to the data type.
+From here, you can skip ahead to the [next section](#add-fields) to start adding fields to the new data type.

 ### Edit an existing data type